-Maybe you’re tired and moody.
+Maybe you’re tired.
 Maybe you lack motivation.
 Maybe you are dreading when the holiday decorations will inevitably have to be taken down, only to reveal a stark, cold space.
 But there’s a silver lining here: you are not alone in these feelings.
 It is estimated that over ten million Americans suffer from some form of seasonal depression.
 Spring’s thaw is still many months away, so we’re sharing our team’s suggestions to help you beat those winter blues, because we feel them too.

 1. Get moving